Groundup Features: Penpals in The Community

 So, yes, just try!

-Finally, how do you hope your initiative builds a city of good?
+Finally, how do you hope your initiative helps Singapore become the City of Good?

 For Penpals in The Community, I hope that more working adults can join us and participate in the programme!
 From my own experience of transitioning into working life, I realised that it really does take more effort to volunteer our time.